eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

 4. **Knowledge Doesn't Transfer:** knowing how to write good queries in the Django ORM doesn't tell you how to write good SQL by hand.

-5. While ORMs make it easier to swap e.g. Postgres for MySQL, which you will never do, they make it hard to swap the ORM itself for something else.
+5. **Sunk Costs:** While ORMs make it easier to swap e.g. Postgres for MySQL, which you will never do, they make it hard to swap the ORM itself for something else.

 6. **Query Smearing:** ORMs make it easy to access the database.
 The problem is they make it easy to access the database: queries are smeared across the